 Data S1.
 IMG Genome ID numbers and information about metagenomes used in this study.
 This dataset includes information about the metagenomes used in this study including date collected, size in reads and base pairs, and their IMG Genome IDs (IMG Taxon ID).

-Data S2.
-Functional marker genes used in this study.
-This dataset lists the TIGRFAM, COG, or PFAM IDs of sequences used as functional marker genes to analyze how gene content differs by site.

 Table S2.
 Statistics from genome assembly and binning.
 Metagenomic samples were pooled by lake and layer to allow time-resolved binning.
-The time series in Lake Mendota spans 2008-2012, while the Trout Bog time series spans 2007-2009.
-The large amount of DNA assembled produced just under 200 medium to high quality metagenome-assembled genomes.
+The time series in Mendota spans 2008-2012, while the Trout Bog time series spans 2007-2009.
+Just under 200 medium to high quality metagenome-assembled genomes were produced.

-Data S3.
-Results of LEfSe analysis on functional marker genes.
-The program LEfSe was used to detect significant differences in gene content between our study sites.
-The distinguish feature of LEfSe, the LDA effect score, is listed for each marker gene in this dataset.
+Data S2.
+MAG metadata.
+Information about the completeness, size, and taxonomy of our MAGs, as well as their IMG OIDs, are presented here.
+Amino acid use was calculated based on the average number of nitrogen atoms translated gene sequences.

 Table S3.
 P-values of marker gene distributions between sites.
 A Wilcoxon rank sum test was used to non-parametrically test for significant differences in functional marker gene distributions between our study sites.
 P-values of less than 0.05 are considered significant.

+Data S3.
+Average nucleotide identity between MAGs.
+Average nucleotide identity (ANI) was calculated between all MAGs in our dataset.
+MAGs with extremely high ANIs (>97%) are likely from the same populations.
+An ANI value of “0” indicates that no portions of the genomes aligned.

 Data S4.
-MAG metadata.
-Information about the completeness, size, and taxonomy of our MAGs, as well as their IMG OIDs, are presented here.
-Amino acid use was calculated based on the average number of nitrogen atoms translated gene sequences.
+Functional marker genes used in this study.
+This dataset lists the TIGRFAM, COG, or PFAM IDs of sequences used as functional marker genes to analyze how gene content differs by site.

 Data S5.
-16S rRNA amplicon sequencing of our samples.
+16S rRNA gene amplicon sequencing of our samples.
 16S sequencing was performed over the time series to assess community composition in our study sites.
 The resulting OTU tables and taxonomic classifications are presented here.

+Data S6.
+Predicted pathways by MAG.
+This dataset is the input to Figure 2 and contains pathway completeness estimates for each MAG individually.

 Figure S1.
 Tree of diversity and nitrogen fixation in our MAGs.
-To visualize the diversity of our MAGs, phylogenetic marker gens were extracted from each MAG and aligned using Phylosift.
+To visualize the diversity of our MAGs, phylogenetic marker genes were extracted from each MAG and aligned using Phylosift.
 An approximate maximum-likelihood tree based on these alignments was constructed using FastTree.
 The potential for nitrogen fixation based on gene content is indicated on the branch tips.

 Figure S2.
+Abundance of phyla by MAG read coverage.
+We used read coverage normalized by MAG and metagenome size to approximate the abundance of our MAGs.
+MAGs were recovered from diverse freshwater phyla.
+The abundances of phyla represented by MAGs differed by lake and layer.
+MAGs were classified using Phylosift, and Proteobacteria was split into classes due to the high diversity of this phylum.

-How representative are the MAGs of the microbial communities?
-The community composition observed via 16S rRNA gene amplicon sequencing (A) and inferred using the proportions of reads from the same metagenomic time series samples that mapped to set of MAGs affiliated with major phyla (B).
-MAGs were classified using Phylosift, while 16S sequences were classified to the phylum level.
-Numbers above bars indicating abundances greater than the limit of the y-axis.
-The 16S V6-V8 region was targeted in Trout Bog, while the V4 region was targeted in Lake Mendota.
+Figure S3.
+16S rRNA gene amplicon results.
+The community composition observed via 16S rRNA gene amplicon sequencing in our dataset is consistent with previously published analyses of freshwater community composition.
+This confirms that the years included in our study are not abnormal.
+The 16S V6-V8 region was targeted in Trout Bog, while the V4 region was targeted in Mendota.
 Proteobacteria was split into classes due to the high diversity of this phylum.
-Although proportions vary, similar taxonomic groups are observed using both approaches.
-Differences are likely due to a combination of primer and assembly biases.
-However, similar phyla were detected using both methods, suggesting that our MAG datasets are representative of their communities.

-Data S6.
-Average nucleotide identity between MAGs.
-Average nucleotide identity (ANI) was calculated between all MAGs in our dataset.
-MAGs with extremely high ANIs (>97%) are likely from the same populations.
-An ANI value of “0” indicates that no portions of the genomes aligned.
+Data S7.
+CAZyme annotations in the MAGs.
+To assess the potential to degrade complex carbon compounds, we annotated carbohydrate active enzymes in our MAGs using dbCAN2.
+The output of dbCAN2 for each MAG is presented here.

 References

 Acquisti C., Kumar S., Elser JJ.
 2009.
 Signatures of nitrogen limitation in the elemental composition of the proteins involved in the metabolic apparatus.
 Proceedings of the Royal Society B: Biological Sciences 276:2605–2610.
 DOI: 10.1098/rspb.2008.1960.